 History records that the first inhabitants were neolithic tribes, who founded a settlement in about 3500 BC.
-Carsac, as the settlement was known in the Celtic tongue became an important strategic outpost and trading center for the various Celtic tribes of the Languedoc-Roussillon.
+Carsac, as the settlement was known in the Celtic tongue, became an important strategic outpost and trading center for the various Celtic tribes of the Languedoc-Roussillon.

-However, after the Romans arrived in Gaul the settlement fell under their jurisdiction as an important Roman outpost or Colonia known as Carcasum.
+However, after the Romans arrived in Gaul, the settlement fell under their jurisdiction as an important Roman outpost or Colonia known as Carcasum.
 For centuries, Carcasum enjoyed a relatively peaceful and prosperous existence until the collapse of the Western Roman Empire in the 5th century.
-In 453, after months of fighting the Romans finally lost Carcassonne to the Visigothic king Theodoric II, who subsequently fought-off attacks from the Franks in 508.
-However, in 725 the Saracens took Carcassonne from the Visigoths, who were driven out of Western Europe in the 8th century.
+In 453, after months of fighting, the Romans finally lost Carcassonne to the Visigothic king Theodoric II, who subsequently fought-off attacks from the Franks in 508.
+However, in 725, the Saracens took Carcassonne from the Visigoths, who were driven out of Western Europe in the 8th century.
 Saracen control of Carcassonne was relatively short-lived, however, as the French King Pépin le Bref recaptured the city in 760.

 In 1226, Carcassonne was incorporated into the Kingdom of France by King Louis VIII, finally submitting to his rule in 1247.
 It is during this period that Carcassonne’s Lower Town was founded on the other side of the River Aude.
 A place of increasingly strategic importance, the French kings strengthened the citadel and built several fortresses along the French/Spanish border, ever-fearful of an invasion.
-Nonetheless, for a time Carcassonne would enjoy a relatively peaceful and stable existence.
+Nonetheless, for a time, Carcassonne would enjoy a relatively peaceful and stable existence.

 Sadly the 14th century heralded dark times for the citizens of Carcassonne.
 For a start, the Black Death, which was wreaking havoc across Europe, decimated the city’s population in 1348 and left Carcassonne with a chronic shortage of labor.
 The city was also directly affected by the outbreak of The Hundred Years’ War between France and England.
-Repeatedly attacked, Carcassonne’s Lower Town was completely destroyed by Edward of Woodstock KG, also infamously known as the Black Prince.
+Repeatedly attacked, Carcassonne’s Lower Town was destroyed by Edward of Woodstock KG, also infamously known as the Black Prince.
 He was merciless in his treatment of the populace, and Carcassonne bore the scars of this terrible conflict for many decades after the attack.

 Carcassonne’s revival came in the 16th century when the Lower Town was awarded the coveted status of “Ville,” granted by the overlords of the Languedoc region.
-However, there was also much religious turmoil during this period and a bloody conflict erupted between the newly converted Protestants of the Lower Town and the fiercely Catholic inhabitants of La Cite.
+However, there was also much religious turmoil during this period, and bloody conflict erupted between the newly converted Protestants of the Lower Town and the fiercely Catholic inhabitants of La Cite.
 This conflict, brought about by the Reformation of the 16th century, would cause decades of bloodshed and warring across France.

 In the 17th century, Carcassonne’s strategic and political importance waned significantly, following the Treaty of Pyrenees in 1659.
 The Treaty formally annexed the Roussillon region into France, and so Carcassonne became a political backwater in the French Empire.
-But conversely, its economic importance actually increased during the period, with the development of the city’s textile industry.
+But conversely, its economic importance increased during the period, with the development of the city’s textile industry.

-However, this historical treasure was saved from total neglect and demolition, when it was classified as a historical monument in 1849.
-Eight years later the first railways would arrive at Carcassonne and the region gave birth to a dynamic new wine industry, designed to satisfy the thirst of the recently industrialized north.
+However, this historical treasure was saved from total neglect and demolition when it was classified as a historical monument in 1849.
+Eight years later, the first railways would arrive at Carcassonne, and the region gave birth to a dynamic new wine industry designed to satisfy the thirst of the recently industrialized north.

 Carcassonne was generally unaffected by the First World War; however, its citizens were forced to live under a puppet Vichy government as part of the Nazi occupation of France during the Second World War.
 The city was finally liberated by the Allies in 1944, although many civilians were killed during the brutal fighting.